Black History Month Racial Equity #BeTheChange Challenge

 Donate to the Barney Ford Fellowship Fund

 The University of Colorado Leeds MBA Justice, Equity, Diversity and Inclusion Committee invites you to participate in a racial equity habit-building challenge to celebrate Black History Month.
-The #BeTheChange Challenge includes daily engagement with music, articles, podcasts, and films to learn about current and historical issues of racial inequity and ways to be part of the solution.
+Hosted by the Center for Inclusion and Social Change, the #BeTheChange Challenge includes daily engagement with music, articles, podcasts, and films to learn about current and historical issues of racial inequity and ways to be part of the solution.
 This event also supports the Barney Ford Fellowship Fund for Diversity, a scholarship promoting diversity at Leeds School of Business.
 See daily activities below.

 About the Challenge